SillyTavern/SillyTavern/public/notes/content.md

 ### Examples of dialogue

 Describes how the character speaks.
-Before each example, you need to add the <START> tag.
+Before each example, you need to add the &lt;START&gt; tag.
 Use {{char}} instead of the character name.
 Use {{user}} instead of the user name.